A Halloween Tale

 “Halloween night last year was windy and cold.
 I lit the lantern and placed it on the well a few minutes before midnight.
 I ran back to my car to wait then Jon showed up.
 He confessed his true feelings for me.
 He leaned in to kiss me but I pushed him back.
 I told him he was a good friend, but I didn’t like him that way. . . and I would never do that to Megan.
 After a moment or two of silence, all the cars arrived.
-We joined along as they rushed to be the first to the well to find the lantern first.”
+We joined along as they rushed to the well each wanting to be first to snatch the lantern.”

 “You are a true friend, Cass,” Tom tells her.

 “When everyone got to the well the lantern was missing!
-Within seconds someone pointed to the rickety dock and the whole group rushed to the glowing lantern drawing us to the end of the dock.
+Within seconds someone pointed to the rickety dock where the glowing lantern had been moved.
+The whole group rushed to the prize at the end of the dock.
 All warnings about the dock were ignored as we crowded around the winner who held the lantern high in the air.
-The wind whipped just as the wood beneath our feet groaned and dock buckled.
+The wind whipped just as the wood beneath our feet groaned and the dock buckled.
 All went crashing into the fast moving river.
-We all made it back to the shoreline except one girl.
+The current was swift and it wasn’t easy to make it to shore and sadly one girl didn’t.
 There was panic and pandemonium, then emergency vehicles and search lights, but all to no avail her body was never found.
 The next few weeks were a blur.
 I had lacerated my arm when the dock crashed into the water, and could not attend the funeral.
 The whole town was in mourning.
 I was to blame for the tragedy.
 I lost every friend I had.
 When I returned to school weeks later I was ignored.
 I don’t know how that lantern got on the dock.
 I wouldn’t do that to my friends or anyone.
 Everything was different, and no one seemed to listen.”